-On Ubuntu, cmake will mistakenly resolve the system headers in
+On Ubuntu, CMake will mistakenly resolve the system headers in

 rather than the emscripten supplied versions.
 You can resolve this by moving

-boost to somewhere other than
+flatbuffers dependencies to somewhere other than

-/use/include - into perspective's own
+into Perspective's own

 You can run the test suite simply with the standard NPM command, which will both build the test suite for every package and run them.

-A Test name regex can be passed to
+A test name regex can be passed to

 jest via the same